Fool-Penguin/2025-ITCS383-Bughair/HANDOVER.md

 **Updated C4 Level 2 Diagram (reflecting actual architecture):**

+*Note: Because AuthMembership directly `require()`s the code from Payment and Reservation services, they run inside the same Node.js container at runtime.
+They are not independent running services.*

 ```
 [Customer] --> [Web Application (13 HTML files, no framework)]
 [Administrator] --> [Web Application (13 HTML files, no framework)]